Phyllis Avery: Personal life and death

-Avery married actor Don Taylor in 1944, whom she had met in the Broadway production "Winged Victory"; they divorced in 1955.
+Avery married James Howell Van Campen in 1942; they divorced in 1944.
+Later that same year, she married actor Don Taylor, whom she had met in the Broadway production "Winged Victory"; they divorced in 1955.
 The marriage resulted in two daughters.

 Avery died on May 19, 2011, at the age of 88, in her home in Los Angeles of heart failure.
+She had worked in and around Los Angeles as a real estate broker from the 1960s onward.